Kansas: Flora and fauna

 In Kansas, there are currently 238 species of rare animals and 400 rare plants.
-Among those include: Boechera laevigata, Virginia rail, Cleft Ledge, Royal Fern, Turkey-tangle, Bobolink, Cave salamander, Peregrine falcon, and Black-footed ferret.
-Common animal species and grasses include: Crows, Deer, Lesser prairie chicken, Mice, Moles, Opossum, Prairie dogs, Raccoon, Tripsacum dactyloides, Prairie Dropseed, Indian Grass, Little Bluestem, Switch grass, Northern Sea Oats, Tussock Sedge, Sideoats grama, and Big Bluestem.
+Among those include: Smooth rockress, Virginia rail, Western Grotto Salamander, Royal Fern, Turkey-tangle, Bobolink, Cave salamander, Mead's Milkweed, Western Prairie Fringed Orchid, Gray bat, Snowy Plover, Strecker's Chorus Frog, Peregrine falcon, Arkansas River Shiner, Whooping Crane, and Black-footed ferret.
+Common animal species and grasses include: crows, deer, lesser prairie-chicken, mice, moles, Virginia opossum, prairie dogs, raccoon, Eastern Gama Grass, Prairie Dropseed, Indian Grass, little bluestem, Switch grass, Northern Sea Oats, Tussock Sedge, Sideoats grama, and Big Bluestem.

 Climate

 In the Köppen climate classification, Kansas has three climates: humid continental, semi-arid steppe, and humid subtropical.
 The eastern two-thirds of the state (especially the northeastern portion) has a humid continental climate, with cool to cold winters and hot, often humid summers.
 Most of the precipitation falls during both the summer and the spring.
+The USDA hardiness zones for Kansas range from Zone 5b (−15 °F to −10 °F) in the North to Zone 7a (0 °F to 5 °F) in the South.

 The western third of the state—from roughly the U.S. Route 83 corridor westward—has a semi-arid steppe climate.
 Summers are hot, often very hot, and generally less humid.
 Winters are highly changeable between warm and very cold.
 The western region receives an average of about 16 in of precipitation per year.
 Chinook winds in the winter can warm western Kansas all the way into the 80 °F range.

 The south-central and southeastern portions of the state, including the Wichita area, have a humid subtropical climate with hot and humid summers, milder winters, and more precipitation than elsewhere in Kansas.
 Some features of all three climates can be found in most of the state, with droughts and changeable weather between dry and humid not uncommon, and both warm and cold spells in the winter.

 Temperatures in areas between U.S. Routes 83 and 81, as well as the southwestern portion of the state along and south of U.S. 50, reach 90 °F or above on most days of June, July, and August.
 High humidity added to the high temperatures sends the heat index into life-threatening territory, especially in Wichita, Hutchinson, Salina, Russell, Hays, and Great Bend.
 Temperatures are often higher in Dodge City, Garden City, and Liberal, but the heat index in those three cities is usually lower than the actual air temperature.